 To add a scene, follow these steps:

-- (Optional) Click the Show Details icon () in the upper right of the Scenes panel.
+- (Optional) Click the Show Details icon () in the upper right of the Scenes dialog.
 Use the options provided to rename the scene (as shown in the following figure), add a description, and select which properties are saved with the scene.
 The next section, Managing properties saved with a scene, explains how the properties options work.

 If your model already contains one scene, you can context-click the scene tab and select Add